eraserhd/Idris-book/chapters/types.md

 can't inspect how a value is arranged in memory or reinterpret it without using built-in operations which know how to do so safely.

-In C++ or Ruby, which methods can be called on the value and how those methods behave is mostly part of the type; "type" and "class" are tightly related when not synonymous. <!-- strike this paragraph? -->

 In Haskell, type is a judgement about a name.
 Sometimes we tell the compiler and sometimes the compiler figures it out.